-Then on Sunday I had to teach the Parish Religious Education Program (PREP) class at church.
+One Sunday, I had to teach the Parish Religious Education Program (PREP) class at church.
 To fourteen 8th graders.
-I was not interested in this AT ALL.
-In fact I almost tried to get out of it.
+I was not interested in this at all.
+In fact, I almost tried to get out of it.
 But I didn’t.
-So here I am at church waiting for my students to come to class just absolutely hating every minute leading up to it.
-They all arrived and we sat and watched the video and talked openly.
+So here I am at church, waiting for my students to come to class, just absolutely hating every minute leading up to it.
+They all arrived, and we sat and watched the video and talked openly.
 I tried to really hone in on how important it is to pray and have a relationship with Jesus.
-When asked how many pray daily only a few raised their hands.
-When asked who goes to church each Sunday one girl said “We only go on Christmas and Easter.”
+When I asked how many pray daily, only a few raised their hands.
+When I asked who goes to church each Sunday, one girl said, “We only go on Christmas and Easter.”

 When we were journaling, which is a part of the class, I asked them all to rip out a piece of paper from their book.
-I explained that last week I asked them to tell me their issues for prayer in front of a bunch of, lets face it, judgmental teenagers like them.
-So I asked them to honestly write their prayer on that piece of ripped paper and I put it inside of a box.
-When it was time for our ending prayer I collected their folded scraps (which every student did write on) and I put them inside of a box.
-After that I prayed and asked God to read each intention in this box for each student and myself.
-All of these kids seemed super surprised because I wasn’t praying like a regular catholic person.
-I was praying like a regular person.
-They all bowed their heads, and quieted and listened.
+I explained that last week I had asked them to tell me their issues for prayer in front of a bunch of—let’s face it—judgmental teenagers like them.
+So, I asked them to honestly write their prayer on that piece of ripped paper and I put it inside of a box.
+When it was time for our ending prayer, I collected their folded scraps (which every student did write) and I put them inside of the box.
+After that, I prayed and asked God to read each intention in this box for each student and myself.
+All of these kids seemed super surprised because I wasn’t praying like a “Catholic person”; I was praying like a regular human.
+They all bowed their heads and quieted and listened.
 I took all of those little scraps after the Amen and threw them in the trash so they could see that I wasn’t going to read them.

 After class, one student was overly eager to leave.
-As she dashed out I wished her a good week ahead and she bolted.
-As i was collecting the books I picked hers up and paged through hers.
-To my surprise she was actually journaling!
-Albeit every other word was “like” or “whatever” but she did put real thought into her answers.
-They each have a bookmark inside their book and so I wrote in hers and gave her my phone number in case she ever felt like she needed it.
+As she dashed out, I wished her a good week ahead, and she bolted.
+As I was collecting the books, I picked hers up and leafed through it.
+To my surprise, she was actually journaling!
+Albeit every other word was “like” or “whatever,” but she did put real thought into her answers.
+They each have a bookmark inside their book, and so I wrote on hers and gave her my phone number in case she ever felt like she needed it.

 Reality Changing Observations: